rbmathis/azurecodegpt/README.md

 # aoaigpt: GPT3 and ChatGPT extension for VSCode

 <p align="center">
 This project is a large rewrite of  <a href="https://github.com/ThePush/azurecodegpt">AzureCodeGPT</a> that uses Azure OpenAI hosted in Azure commercial or GovCloud *without* requiring an API key.
 The extension provides an AI coding assistant to developers in Gov/DoD that cannot use GitHub Copilot due to security copmliance restraints.

-The configuration for this version requires you to set the Azure Graph endpoint Uri for authorization in commercial/govcloud/IL5, and a Uri to an Azure KeyVault in commercial or AzureGov that contains the necessary secrets:
+The only required settings for this version are:
+- `Azure cloud`: 'AzureCloud' for commercial, 'AzureUSGovernment' for GovCloud
+- `Keyvault Name`: The name of the [KeyVault](https://azure.microsoft.com/en-us/products/key-vault/) where the necessary configuration secrets will be stored.

+Required KeyVault Configuration:
 - `AOAIDeployment`: the name of the AOAI deployment.
 Ex. "gpt-35-turbo" or "gpt-4o"
 - `AOAIEndpoint`: the Uri of AOAI instance.
-Ex. https://yourname.openai.azure.us/ or https://yourname.openai.azure.com/
+Ex. "https://{yourname}.openai.azure.us/" or "https://{yourname}.openai.azure.com/"
 - `AOAIKey` : the API Key from the AOAI instance
-= `AOAIAPIVersion`: the version of the OpenAI API used to interact with the AOAI endpoint
+- `AOAIAPIVersion`: the version of the OpenAI API used to interact with the AOAI endpoint.
+Ex.
+"2024-04-01-preview"

+*** The current user must be able to login to Azure via [az cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli), and must have reader access to the configured Key Vault ***
 </p>

 ### Imperatives:
 You must ensure that you are using the correct cloud for IL-classified work.
 The extension will not do this for you.
-It will simply use the secrets that have been set inside KeyVault, so make sure that
+The extension does provide simple logic to ensure that if you set `AzureUSGovernment` in the `AzureCloud` setting, it will only try to connect to a KeyVault hosted in AzureGov, and also sanity-check the AOAIEndpoint value to ensure it is a GovCloud endpoint.

-This Visual Studio Code extension allows you to use the [official Azure OpenAI Client Library](https://learn.microsoft.com/en-us/javascript/api/overview/azure/openai-readme?view=azure-node-preview) to generate code or natural language responses to your questions from any GPT model hosted by Azure OpenAI.
+This Visual Studio Code extension uses the [official v4 OpenAI Client Library](https://www.npmjs.com/package/openai) and the [Azure Open API migration guide](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/migration-javascript?tabs=javascript-new) to generate code or natural language responses to your questions from any GPT model hosted by Azure OpenAI.

+`npm audit` shows 0 vulnerabilies as of 2024-10-01

 Supercharge your coding with AI-powered assistance!
 Automatically write new code from scratch, ask questions, get explanations, refactor code, find bugs and more 🚀✨